Code-Institute-Submissions/MS1-4/readme.md

 ### Surface

-A two colour blue colour palette was used throughout playing on the restaurant name, The Blue Note.
+A two colour blue palette was used throughout playing on the restaurant name, The Blue Note.
 The refined colour palette allows the food imagery to stand out.

 Fonts used are:
 * [Belleza](https://fonts.google.com/specimen/Belleza) - Navigation/Dropdown